I am not an expert in trans health.

 Suicidal ideation and attempt rates of trans people at different stages of medical transition:

-It remains a frequent challenge for trans people to access health care services for general and transition-related services.
+It remains a frequent challenge for trans people to access health care services for general and transition-related health care needs.

-Many have had negative experiences including discomfort, denial and discrimination.
+Many have had negative experiences including discomfort, denial of care, and discrimination.
 Click the plus button to view examples.

 were not comfortable discussing trans issues with their doctor.